niieani/puppeteer-intercept-and-modify-requests/README.md

-// assuming 'page' is your Puppeteer page object const client = await page.target().createCDPSession() const interceptManager = new RequestInterceptionManager(client)
+// assuming 'page' is your Puppeteer page object const client = await page.target().createCDPSession()
+// note: if you want to intercept requests on ALL tabs, instead use:
+// const client = await browser.target().createCDPSession()

+const interceptManager = new RequestInterceptionManager(client)

 await interceptManager.intercept(
   {
+    // specify the URL pattern to intercept:
     urlPattern: `https://example.com/*`,
+    // optionally filter by resource type:
     resourceType: 'Document',
-    modifyResponse({ body }) {
+    // specify how you want to modify the response (may be async): modifyResponse({ body }) {
       return {
         // replace break lines with horizontal lines: